 What Do Cyber Security Jobs Pay?

-It is important to include all your cyber security skills on your resume.
-Skills for cyber security jobs can vary depending on specialty and experience.
-For example, you could have a strong set of hard skills in ethical hacking and risk analysis.
-At the same time, your soft skills could include adaptability and communication.
+It’s important to include all your cyber security skills on your resume, which can vary depending on specialty and experience.
+For example, you could have a solid foundation of hard skills in ethical hacking, risk analysis, or various programming languages.
+At the same time, you could also take the time to highlight your adaptability, communication, and problem-solving skills.

-Hard Skills
+Technical Skills

 Computer Science

 To pursue a career in cyber security, you need to be well-versed in computer science.
 Employers will need you to understand how software works.
-So, cyber security students should spend time studying coding, programming, and any other subject that will improve their knowledge of how computer systems function.
+So, cyber security students should spend time studying coding, programming, and any other subject that will improve their foundational knowledge of how computer systems function.

 Ethical Hacking